apache/cordova-docs/www/docs/en/2.5.0/cordova/events/events.deviceready.md

 The Cordova `deviceready` event fires once Cordova has fully loaded.
 After the device has fired, you can safely make calls to Cordova function.

-Typically, you will want to attach an event listener with `document.<a href="../inappbrowser/inappbrowser.html">addEventListener</a>` once the HTML document's DOM has loaded.
+Typically, you will want to attach an event listener with `document.addEventListener` once the HTML document's DOM has loaded.

 This event behaves differently from others in that any event handler registered after the event has been fired will have its callback function called immediately.